Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Try ClickUp

-ClickUp's pitch has always been "one app to replace them all."
-Bold claim.
-Partially true.
-Honestly, I think that positioning is a little overblown — but the product itself has earned serious respect.
-It's genuinely one of the most feature-dense project management tools on the market, and as of 2026, ClickUp 3.0 has smoothed out most of the performance issues that plagued earlier versions.
-(The old ClickUp could get real sluggish on large workspaces.
-That was a problem.)
+ClickUp's big pitch has always been "one app to replace them all."
+Bold.
+Partially true, to be honest.
+I think that positioning gets overstated — but the product itself has earned serious respect.
+It's genuinely one of the most feature-packed project management tools on the market, and as of 2026, ClickUp 3.0 fixed most of the performance issues that plagued it before.
+When I tested it late last year, the speed improvements were noticeable.

 Key Features

-Here's the deal: the sheer volume of what ClickUp offers is either impressive or overwhelming, depending entirely on your team's technical appetite.
-You get 15+ project views, including some genuinely useful ones like Mind Maps and Workload View.
-ClickUp Docs has become a legitimate Notion competitor — teams are building internal wikis, SOPs, and project briefs directly inside ClickUp without needing a separate tool, which is a bigger time-saver than it sounds.
+Here's the deal: what ClickUp offers is either impressive or overwhelming depending entirely on how technical your team wants to get.
+You get 15+ project views, including some genuinely smart ones like Mind Maps and Workload View.
+ClickUp Docs has become a real Notion competitor — teams build internal wikis, SOPs, and project briefs straight inside ClickUp without needing another tool, which saves more time than it sounds.

-ClickUp Brain (their AI assistant) is one of the better AI implementations in the PM space right now.
-It can generate task descriptions, summarize comment threads, draft project briefs, and answer questions about your workspace.
-The Q&A feature — where you literally ask questions about your own projects and get AI-generated answers — saves real time in practice.
-I was skeptical of this one until I saw it used on a messy 200-task workspace.
-It works.
+ClickUp Brain (their AI assistant) is honestly one of the better AI implementations in PM tools right now.
+It generates task descriptions, summarizes comment threads, drafts briefs, and answers questions about your workspace.
+The Q&A feature — literally ask questions about your own projects and get AI answers — saves real time in practice.
+I was skeptical until I watched it work on a messy 200-task workspace.

-Automations in ClickUp are more advanced than Hive's.
+Automations in ClickUp are genuinely more advanced than Hive's.
 You can build multi-step workflows triggered by status changes, date conditions, custom fields, and more.
-For ops-heavy teams, this is where ClickUp earns its price tag.
+If your team runs on automation, this is where ClickUp justifies its price.

 Notable features: